nox/passive/README.md

   `u8` but not `bool`.
 * `Immutable` represents types that don't provide any inner mutability.

+Use the `derive` feature to safely derive implementations of those three traits.

 ## Licensing

 This crate is licensed under both the Apache 2.0 and MIT licenses, so you are